 Set up business accounting and bookkeeping

-Business accounting is how your business records, organizes, interprets, and presents its financial information.
+Business accounting is how your business records, organizes, interprets, and presents financial information.

 - Accountants analyze the financial condition of a business and offer financial advice to help the business owner make better decisions.

-- Bookkeeping is the recording, organization, storage, and retrieval of financial information related to your business.
+- Bookkeeping is recording, organizing, storing, and retrieving financial information related to your business.

 Accounting and bookkeeping do overlap.
 The main difference between the two is that bookkeeping is how you record and categorize financial information, whereas accounting puts the information to use through analysis, strategy, and tax planning.

-While a bookkeeper can handle most of your day-to-day number crunching and record-keeping, it’s still important to have an accountant.
+While a bookkeeper can handle most of your day-to-day number crunching and record-keeping, having an accountant is still important.

 This is where an accountant will shine.
 Hire an accountant to advise you on taxes before officially starting your trucking company.
 It’s important to know how to plan for taxes from day one.